gokuldas/playground/README.md

 # ![Meetings Icon](static/meetings_logo.jpg) MEETINGS

-Plans and proceedings of meetings conducted by Free Software Users' Group, Trivandrum are preserved here.
+Proceedings of meetings and plans of activities conducted by Free Software Users' Group, Trivandrum are preserved here.
 They can be accessed from links below.

-## IMPORTANT: Call For Participation
-It is planned to demo free software to public on Software Freedom Day (September 16th).
-Details are available [here](proceedings/2017-08-27.md).
-We need volunteers to demo selected software to the public and answer their queries.
-Please confirm your participation at our chat channels.

 ## Next Event
 ```
-Date   : September 16th, 2017 (Saturday)
+Date   : To be decided
-Time   : 3:00 PM to 8:00 PM
+Time   : To be decided
-Venue  : Manaveeyam Samskara Veedhi
+Venue  : To be decided
 Topics :
-    1. Software Freedom Day Cedlebrations - Public Demonstration of Free Software
+    1. To be decided
 ```

 ## Meeting Plan